Fong Leng

-Carla Maria Fong Leng Tsang (Rotterdam, 13 August 1937) is a Chinese-Dutch fashion designer.
-She herself calls her clothing designs creations.
+Carla Maria Fong Leng Tsang (born 13 August 1937 in Rotterdam) is a Chinese-Dutch fashion designer.
 Fong Leng started a fashion boutique in 1969 in the Drugstore at the Nieuwendijk in Amsterdam.
 In 1971 she moved to larger premises at the P.C.
 Hooftstraat and called it Studio Fong Leng.
 She is mostly known for her extravagant cloak dresses.
 Fong Leng’s most notable client was Mathilde Willink, the divorced wife of the Dutch magic realist painter Carel Willink.

 Life and career

 Fong Leng was born in Rotterdam and had a Chinese father and Dutch mother.
 She went to the Academie voor Beeldende Kunsten (Academy for Applied Arts) at Rotterdam where she studied Photography.
-After that she had a photo press bureau for five years with her ex-husband Herbert Behrens.
+After that, she had a photo press bureau for five years with her ex-husband Herbert Behrens.
 They made photos of various kinds for several Dutch newspapers.
 It is not known at what age she did all of this.
 Fong Leng loves to be mysterious about her age and about who she really is.
 In 1968 she began working as a photographer and fashion and dessin designer for the jersey manufacturer Ross International in Hoofddorp, near Amsterdam.
 During this employment she discovered her affinity with fabrics and clothing.